-Set the input gain, panning, etc, on the Input/Output panel, the EQ and Dynamics on their respective panels, and route the signal, to Main 1 say, on the Routing panel.
+Set the input gain, panning, etc, in the Input/Output control section, the EQ and Dynamics using their controls, and route the signal, to Main 1 for example, using the routing controls.

-Now fade up the Main 1 fader and select Main 1 SURR as a Control Room PreSelect (Monitor LS panel), and press HEAR.
+Now fade up the Main 1 fader and select Main 1 SURR as a Control Room Pre-Select in the monitor section, and press the corresponding HEAR button.
 If the channel fader and LS controls are set correctly you should hear the signal.